haruzova/eob-pf/docs/LV3/Research/315-Character-Modelling.md

 2. Steep learning curve
 3. Poorly suited for animation and rigging
 ## Poly Modelling, Sculpting & Re-topology
-### <font color="#7359b3">(I) - Explain what poly modelling, sculpting, and re-topology are, providing possible advantages and disadvantages each may have in regards to character modelling.
-Identify software or tools that can be used for each.</font>
+### (I) - Explain what poly modelling, sculpting, and re-topology are, providing possible advantages and disadvantages each may have in regards to character modelling.
+Identify software or tools that can be used for each.
 #### <u>Poly Modelling</u>
 - Software: *Blender, Maya, Modo.*